MarkWarneke/markwarneke.github.io/_posts/2019-08-15-acceptance-test-infrastructure-as-code.md

 - Allow applications teams to specific access availability
 - Allow a set of dynamically created network access control lists (ACLs) to be processed

-The idea is to validate right after the deployments if the requirements are met, and to ensure that after a while the tests can be executed frequently to ensure no divergence to the initial state is happening and that the requirements specification are still met after changes have been applied manually or automated.
+The idea is to validate after the deployments whether the requirements are met, or not.
+We want to ensure that the tests can be executed automatically and on a regular basisis to ensure no divergence to the initial state happened and that the specification is still met.

-These kind of tests can be very sophisticated, you could imagine writing some automated test even for the inner-view of the VM by using [PowerShell Remoting](https://blogs.technet.microsoft.com/rohit-minni/2017/01/18/remoting-into-azure-arm-virtual-machines-using-powershell/) or using [SSH](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys) to check the state of Virtual Machines.
+These kind of tests can be very sophisticated.
+You could think about writing a test that checks the inner-view of the VM by using e.g. [PowerShell Remoting](https://blogs.technet.microsoft.com/rohit-minni/2017/01/18/remoting-into-azure-arm-virtual-machines-using-powershell/) or using [SSH](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys), that ensures a given service is running.
-Also querying REST APIs to ensure certain settings are valid or checking a [health check](https://microservices.io/patterns/observability/health-check-api.html) on a web api.
+Also, querying an APIs to ensure certain settings are valid or checking a [health signal](https://microservices.io/patterns/observability/health-check-api.html).
 The options are limitless and depend on the use case.

+In this article we are going to look into how to validate the outer-view of a resource deployment in Azure.
+The inner-loop demands a bit more detail and sophistication as direct access over the internet to the resource is often not permitted.

 ## Why?

 Why should we write these Acceptance Tests if they are sophisticated and additional work is needed?
-You could say that inside of the Azure Resource Manager template everything is specified.
+You could argue that the Azure Resource Manager template is the specification.

-> Automated tests scale.

-You are however, probably deploying for a customer, whether its you, your business or end users.
+You are however, probably deploying for a customer, whether its you, your business or an end-users.
-Imagine a customer asking you why some stopped working.
+Imagine a customer asking you why something stopped working or is different then before.

 You have two options: